AntoineMeheut/Rokc-Mk3/README.md

 ### Features

+* Create a private cloud
-* Hardware pattern
+* Hardware architecture
+* Installation of a personal cloud
+* Deploying OpenShift Origin 3.11 on bare metal cluster
+* Openshift monitoring
+* Application deployment
+* Application monitoring
-*
+* DevSecOps

 ### Feedback

-*
+* The existing documentation for the installation of OKD is very precise and experimentation shows that it is really necessary to share the precise actions carried out on the servers, to prepare them for the correct execution of the ansible scripts for the OKD installation, it is the objective of this sharing
+* To get to the target quickly and because I did not plan to open internet access to this Cloud, I voluntarily reduced the operations for securing this Cloud to a minimum.
+If you reproduce this sharing, therefore be careful about the use you will make of this Cloud

 ### Experience sharing
-* You may need to adapt the playbooks and scripts from this project to create your own cluster
+* You may need to adapt the scripts from this project to create your own cloud
 * The way I do it's simple, I open a terminal to run scripts and playbooks, at the same time I open the project in an IDE and adapt the code of the project when necessary
 * To save time in problem analysis, you can add to each ansible command the --vvv option, which allows you to have